SnakieJakie/More-Lights/README.md

 ![More Lights](https://i.imgur.com/CVyssJR.png)

+# NOTE
+As of August 18th, 2023, More Lights' development has been discontinued.
+Anyone is free to download the last version and build off of my work, even without credit.
+Thank you for supporting this project.

 Mod for GZDoom-like ports that adds glowing flats and dynamic lighting effects to all of the supported IWWADs, as well as a huge amount of mods.

 For shitpost versions, see [this.](https://github.com/SnakieJakie/More-Lights/tree/main/Other%20Stuff)